u0d7i/n9h/debian-chroot/README.md

 Verify passphrase:
 ```

-Now we can cmpare both images (on a pc):
+Now we can compare both images (on a pc):

 ```
 root@pc:~# file test-*.img